quasarframework/quasar-extras/README.md

 | [Ionicons](http://ionicons.com/) | 2.0.1 | Ionicons font |
 | [Animate.css](https://daneden.github.io/animate.css/) | 3.5.2 | Bundle of animations you can use in your website/app |

+Why this package?
+Because it strips down unnecessary package files (so faster download times), all in one place, tested and ready to use with Quasar.
+One other reason is that the material icons npm package sometimes fails to be downloaded by NPM.

 ## Supporting Quasar
 Quasar Framework is an MIT-licensed open source project.
 Its ongoing development is made possible thanks to the support by these awesome [backers](https://github.com/rstoenescu/quasar-framework/blob/dev/backers.md).
 If you'd like to join them, check out [Quasar Framework's Patreon campaign](https://www.patreon.com/quasarframework).